People Complaining Of A Foul Smell Were Stunned To Discover What Was Going On Inside This Apartment

 source: National Geographic / PHOTOGRAPH COURTESY DREEF ATSIMO ANDREFANA

-After residents of an apartment building in Toliara, Madagascar began complaining about a horrible smell, authorities were forced to address the issue.
+After residents of an apartment building in Toliara, Madagascar began complaining about a horrible smell, authorities addressed the issue.
 Head of Madagascar’s environmental agency, Soary Randrianjafizanaka, entered the building assisted by local police officers and some of her own colleagues.

 Mind you, they didn’t just burst into the apartment.
 Soary and the others had obtained the necessary legal documents in order to enter the apartment.
 Whatever the team thought would be inside, they were shocked beyond belief.
-Immediately after opening the door, the team was hit by an indescribable, horrendous smell.
+Immediately after opening the door, an indescribable, horrendous smell hit.

 Inside the apartment, the team discovered thousands of radiated tortoises.
 The tortoises were being stored in the apartment as part of a black market trade to sell exotic and endangered species of animals.